STEUBENVILLE — Owners of a gaming business raided a week ago for paying out cash prizes say they’re still not sure what they did wrong.

-“Skill-based amusement machines are not permitted to give out cash as a prize, and slot machines are only permitted at the four authorized casinos located in Columbus, Cleveland, Cincinnati and Toledo,” Ohio Casino Control Commission spokeswoman Jessica Franks said.
+“Skill-based amusement machines are not permitted to give out cash as a prize, and slot machines are only permitted at the four authorized casinos located in Columbus, Cleveland, Cincinnati and Toledo,” OCCC Communications Director Jessica Franks reiterated.

 But Renforth maintains the business passed multiple inspections prior to opening and getting its occupancy permit.

 “It wasn’t like we were trying to hide the place,” he said.
 “They’re trying to make us look like some kind of criminal act.”

 OCCC maintains it was by the book: Franks said the commission had been made aware of an establishment operating gaming machines making cash payouts and sent undercover officers in to investigate.
 Search warrants were issued after the officers reported receiving cash for their winnings.

 Renforth, though, maintains he and Rowe are Cherokee and, as such, different rules apply.

 “There’s different laws between Native American law and state law,” he said.
 “Our heritage gave us the right to have gaming.
 We’re Cherokee, we have the right to have gaming.”

 Renforth says the 1998 Indian Gaming Regulatory Act “says we do not have to be on a reservation to have gaming, you just have to be an organization or a group of communities of people who are Native American.”

 “That’s what makes it different,” he said.
 “Most folks don’t have that right to have gaming like we do.”